 |Further Suggestions/ Limitations||“Additional studies on [area of study] are recommended to [aim of additional research]”; “However, this evidence should be further assessed in larger trials”; “This diagnostic accuracy may not be generalizable to all office laboratories”|

-- Use the present tense to discuss findings and implications of the study results.
+- Use the present tense to discuss the findings and implications of the study results.

 - Explain the implications of these results for medicine, science, or society.